Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 Boredom brings sadness.
 It'll make you think about your life, all the bad choices you made in the past, whether you are happy or not etc.

-It basically brings too much unpleasentness with it.
+It basically brings too much unpleasantness with it.

-So dont let yourself get bored, go draw, learn something new, go out and play, try someone else's spotify playlist, watch a new movie/anime/tv-series/whatever.
+So don't let yourself get bored, go draw, learn something new, go out and play, try someone else's Spotify playlist, watch a new movie/anime/tv-series/whatever.

 ### 4. Connect to people who inspire you.

-> You are the avergae of the 5 people you spend most of your time with.
+> You are the average of the 5 people you spend most of your time with.

-When you hang out with people who have achieved something in their lives or are striving towards achieving something, you get inspired do someting in your life too.
+When you hang out with people who have achieved something in their lives or are striving towards achieving something, you get inspired do something in your life too.
 They might not know about this but they are your indirect mentors.
 Seeing them persue something ignites a fire inside you and when this fire spreads to other people, they too get motivated to do something and then this cycle goes on and on and on.

 ---

-So these were a few tips that I've been following since past 3 weeks and it has motivated me to keep on pushing harder and increase my work stamina.
+So these were a few tips that I've been trying to implement in my life since past 3 weeks and it has motivated me to keep on pushing harder and increase my work stamina.

 The video that inspired me to write this Blog Post: [YouTube Video](https://youtu.be/zUr9n0Hy3PA)

 So goodbye ppl, and keep learning new stuff.